mori-atsushi/kotlin-cacheable/README.md

 In addition, if you specify `maxCount` parameter, the number of cached values will be limited to the specified value.
-If the number of cached values exceeds the specified value, the last accessed value will be deleted.
+If the number of cached values exceeds the specified value, the cache with the oldest access time will be removed.

 ```kotlin
 class SomeClass {